Reed-CompBio/Graphery/RFCs/current_issues.md

 - [ ] Unify the server error response. _This will be another document._

-- [ ] Wrap user server with docker and setup a portal environment.
+- [x] Wrap user server with docker and setup a portal environment.

-- [ ] Implement reading from env for global setting variables, like for user server for example.
+- [x] Implement reading from env for global setting variables, like for user server for example.

 - [ ] Implement tooltips on graph elements to show their properties.
 (Fix #60).
 The tooltips should go away when any operation is taken on the Cytoscape.
 Also, there should be a disable showing graph tooltip option on the control strip.

-- [ ] Implement auto run in the step controller.
+- [ ] Implement (or delete) auto run in the step controller.

 - [ ] Add name to code snippets.